The Xometry app works best with JavaScript enabled!

 SolidWorks vs. Onshape – Use Cases and Applications

 Both SolidWorks and Onshape are used by engineers, designers, and manufacturers to create 2D drawings and 3D models.
-SolidWorks has specific functionality that is better suited for: aerospace, construction, marine and offshore, transportation, and industrial equipment.
+SolidWorks has specific functionality that is better suited for aerospace, construction, marine and offshore, transportation, and industrial equipment.
 In comparison, the functionality of Onshape is better suited to the automotive, electronics, machinery, medical, and energy industries.
-The main selling point for Onshape though is collaboration.
-Onshape uses a cloud-based program which means it is better suited to collaboration as it can be accessed by different people using different devices at the same time.
+The main selling point for Onshape, however, is its cloud-based collaboration, which enables multiple users to access and modify models from different devices simultaneously.

 SolidWorks vs. Onshape – System Requirements

 SolidWorks is a file-based system that is installed on the computer you use to access SolidWorks.
 This means you will need a powerful computer that can handle the processing requirements of the application.
-Comparatively, Onshape is a cloud-based application which means it can be accessed with any device with an internet connection, which can include: a desktop, laptop, or phone.
+Comparatively, Onshape is a cloud-based application, which means it can be accessed with any device with an internet connection, including a desktop, laptop, or phone.
 However, this means an internet connection is always required for access.

 What Is the Operating System of SolidWorks and Onshape?

-SolidWorks is much more limited than Onshape in its choice of operating systems, SolidWorks can only be used on a Windows operating system.
-Onshape can be used on iOS, Android, Linux, macOS, and Windows.
+SolidWorks is much more limited in its choice of operating systems, as it can only be used on Windows, whereas Onshape is compatible with iOS, Android, Linux, macOS, and Windows.
 The advantage of being cloud-based is that Onshape can be accessed from different devices with different operating systems.

 What Is the Minimum Memory of SolidWorks and Onshape?

 The amount of memory required for SolidWorks will vary depending on the SolidWorks system being used.
-There are three levels of SolidWorks systems, broadly speaking, there is a basic, intermediate, and advanced system.
-For a basic system 8 GB is required, for intermediate 16 GB, and for advanced 32 GB is required.
-This is different from Onshape which is run online.
-Onshape can be run on any device with any storage size as long as it has an internet connection.
+There are three tiers of SolidWorks systems: for a basic system, 8 GB of memory is required; for an intermediate system, 16 GB; and for an advanced system, 32 GB is needed.
+This is different from Onshape, which is run online.
+Onshape can be run on any device with any storage capacity, as long as it has an internet connection.

-What Are the Supporting File Formats of SolidWorks and Onshape?
+What Are the Supported File Formats for SolidWorks and Onshape?

 SolidWorks vs. Onshape – User Experience